fniessink/toisto/docs/software.md

 }
 ```

-If a concept has exactly one root, for example becuase not all roots have been included in the topic file yet, the `roots` value can be a string instead of a list of concept identifiers.
+If a concept has exactly one root, for example because not all roots have been included in the topic file yet, the `roots` value can be a string instead of a list of concept identifiers.

 If the root concepts differ per language, an object with languages as keys can be used: